EdwinKassier/dwml-backend-flask/README.md

 ### **Trunk-Based Development**

-This project follows trunk-based development with production deployments only on `prod-*` tags:
+This project follows trunk-based development with production deployments only on `prod/v*` tags:

 1. **Development Flow**
    - All development happens on `main`/`master` branch